yaswanthpalaghat/Everything-in-the-face-using-opencv-and-cognitive-services/README.md

 # Everything-in-the-face-using-opencv-and-cognitive-services
-This application detects everything in the face including age,gender,emotion,skintone,makeup and many more.I have been used cognitive services to get access to face api.I used python to code and opencv library to implement the application.
+This application detects everything in the face including age,gender,emotion,skintone,makeup and many more.It is a deep learning project which uses cognitive services to get access to face api.It uses python to implement the project.